-Our concern have specialist with clean knowledge in all kinds of protocol family for developing network based projects.
-They will guide the students and research scholars for effectively done their project.
-We are having different branches all over India such as Chennai, Madurai, Mumbai, Pune, Trivandrum where we are running in past 7 years.
+Our concern has a specialist with clean knowledge in all kinds of protocol family for developing network-based projects.
+They will guide the students and research scholars to effectively done their project.

 We have different branches all over India, such as Chennai, Madurai, Mumbai, Pune, Trivandrum, where we are running for the past seven years.

 An agent-based discrete event simulation engine is defined as One sim.
 A number of modules are updated by the engine at every simulation step, which implements the main simulation functions.

 The modeling of node movement, routing, and message handling, inter-node contacts are the main functions of the One sim.
 The visualization, reports, and post-processing tools provide the result collection and analysis.
 The Onesim simulator project page and a detailed description of the simulator are available where the source code is also available.

 The movement models implement the node movement in One sim.
 This may be synthetic models or existing movement traces.
 Based on the node location, communication range, and the bit-rate, the connection between the nodes is established.

 An effective routing function is implemented by The routing modules implements the routing function where the messages to forward over existing contacts are decided by this model.
 Finally, the event generators generate the messages themselves.